bigmlcom/bigmler/docs/index.rst

     bigmler --multi-label --train data/tiny_multilabel.csv \
             --test data/tiny_test_multilabel.csv

-the main difference being that the ouput ``predictions.csv`` file will have the following structure::
+the main difference being that the ouput file ``predictions.csv`` will have the following structure::

     "Adult,Student","0.34237,0.20654"
     "Adult,Teenager","0.34237,0.34237"

-where first column contains the ``class`` prediction and the second one the confidences for each label prediction.
+where the first column contains the ``class`` prediction and the second one the confidences for each label prediction.
 If the models predict ``True`` for more than one label, the prediction is presented as a sequence of labels (and their corresponding confidences) delimited by ``,``.